-Earn Your Bachelor of Science in Electrical Engineering
+What Is a Bachelor of Science in Electrical Engineering?

 Electrical engineering is a dynamic and continually evolving field.
-Prepare to be an innovator on the forefront of emerging technologies with a Bachelor of Science in Electrical Engineering degree at Grand Canyon University.
-Developed with industry guidance, this BS degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.
+Prepare to be an innovator on the forefront of emerging technologies with a Bachelor of Science in Electrical Engineering degree from Grand Canyon University.
+Developed with industry guidance, this undergraduate electrical engineering degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.

-The BS in Electrical Engineering is offered by the College of Science, Engineering and Technology.
-It is a multidisciplinary program, combining key facets of mathematics, chemistry, physics and biology.
+The Bachelor of Science in Electrical Engineering is offered by the College of Science, Engineering and Technology.
+It is a multidisciplinary program, combining key facets of mathematics, chemistry and physics.
 The courses blend instructional knowledge with real-world applications and practical project management.
-Students will acquire expertise in circuits, signals and systems.
+Students will acquire expertise in circuits, electromagnetic fields, signals and systems.
 They demonstrate their mastery of the field through hands-on capstone projects.

 This intensive Bachelor of Science degree program prepares students to succeed across all branches of electrical engineering, including power, electronic, signal processing and telecommunications engineering.
-Students will polish their problem-solving and critical thinking skills in the hands-on labs, integrated seamlessly with classroom lectures.
+Students will polish their problem-solving and critical thinking skills in the hands-on labs that are integrated seamlessly along with classroom lectures.

-The Bachelor’s in Electrical Engineering guides students through a rigorous curriculum.
-Students will develop a solid framework of knowledge in chemistry, biology and mathematics before diving into degree-specific courses.
-In classes such as Circuits, Science of Solid Materials and Engineering Project Management, students will develop the following core competencies:
+The Bachelor of Science in Electrical Engineering program guides students through a rigorous curriculum.
+Students will develop a solid framework of knowledge in chemistry, physics and mathematics before diving into degree-specific courses.
+In engineering classes such as Circuits, Science of Solid Materials, Electromagnetic Fields & Optics and Electrical Design Principles, students will develop the following core competencies:

 - Understand AC and DC circuits, circuit analysis, filters, impedance and power transfer